Bakhytjan Sagintayev: Early life and education

-Sagintayev was born in the village of Usharal.
-His father, Abdyr Sagintayev (1921–1986), was a World War II veteran who worked as the director of the Talas Sheep Breeding Plant.
+Saghyntaev was born in the village of Üsharal.
+His father, Äbdir Saghyntaev (1921–1986), was a World War II veteran who worked as the director of the Talas Sheep Breeding Plant.

-In 1985, Sagintayev graduated from the Kazakh State University with a degree in economics.
-That same year, he became a lecturer at the Department of Political Economy of the Alma-Ata Institute of National Economy.
+In 1985, Saghyntaev graduated from the Kazakh State University with a degree in economics.
+That same year, he became a lecturer at the Department of Political Economy of the Almaty Institute of National Economy.
 From 1988 to 1992, he worked at the Kazakh State University, where he went from an assistant to an assistant professor of sociology.
-After Kazakhstan's independence from the Soviet Union, Sagintayev was engaged in entrepreneurial activity.
+After Kazakhstan's independence from the Soviet Union, Saghyntaev was engaged in entrepreneurial activity.

 Political career

-In 1998, he was appointed as deputy akim of the Jambyl Region.
-From 1999 to 2002, Sagintayev served as deputy chairman of the Agency of the Republic of Kazakhstan for Small Business Support, Regulation of Natural Monopolies, Protection of Competition and Support for Small Business.
+In 1998, he was appointed as deputy äkim of the Zhambyl Region.
+From 1999 to 2002, Saghyntaev served as deputy chairman of the Agency of the Republic of Kazakhstan for Small Business Support, Regulation of Natural Monopolies, Protection of Competition and Support for Small Business.
 From 2002 to 2004, he served as the First Deputy Chairman of the Agency for Regulation of Natural Monopolies and Competition Protection.
-On 29 September 2004, Sagintayev was reappointed as the chairman of the Agency for Regulation of Natural Monopolies of Kazakhstan.
+On 29 September 2004, Saghyntaev was reappointed as the chairman of the Agency for Regulation of Natural Monopolies of Kazakhstan.

 On 11 December 2007, Sagintayev was appointed as the Head of the Prime Minister's Office.
-He served that position until 30 September 2008, when he became akim of Pavlodar Region.
+He served that position until 30 September 2008, when he became äkim of Pavlodar Region.

-On 20 January 2012, Sagintayev was appointed as Minister of Economic Development and Trade.
-On 24 September 2012, he became First Deputy Chairman of Nur Otan.
-On 16 January 2013, Sagintayev was appointed as the First Deputy Prime Minister and Minister of Regional Development.
+On 20 January 2012, Saghyntaev was appointed as Minister of Economic Development and Trade.
+On 24 September 2012, he became First Deputy Chairman of Amanat.
+On 16 January 2013, Saghyntaev was appointed as the First Deputy Prime Minister and Minister of Regional Development.